fr123k/jocker/README.md

 a init.groovy script that does things like.

 * disable CSRF protection (remote calls)
-* create and run the seed job (`Jenkins/Configure`)
+* (`Jenkins/Setup`): create and run the seed jobs
+    * (`Jenkins/Configure`): run configure as code and custom groovy scripts
+    * (`Jenkins/Jobs`): create all the build jobs
-* setup the user base (admin/admin user with api token)
+* setup the user base (admin/random password user with api token)
+    * both is written to the stdout

-The seed job `Jenkins/Configure` is defined in 'dsl/bootstrap.groovy' and creates the following 3 jobs.
+The seed jobs are defined in 'dsl/bootstrap.groovy' and creates the following 3 jobs.

+* `Jenkins/Setup`

+This seed job orchestrate all the other seed jobs see below.

 * `Jenkins/Configure`

-The seed job that can create all the other jobs.
-For a simple setup the seed job does nothing.
-The test job are defined inside the seed job definition.
+This seed job that run the configure as code (casc) plugin and custom groovy script that disable the csrf protection, add script approvals, set timezone, ...

+* `Jenkins/Jobs`

+This seed job load all the jobDSL files to create the build/pipeline jobs based on the provided jobDSL files.

+## Usage

-## Build
+### Build

 To build the jenkins in docker image run the listed command below.